fac27/Haiku/README.md

 ## Install

-This project uses Node, npm and Express.
-Check you have them installed:
+This project was built with Node@18, npm and Express.
+Check you have the correct versions installed:

 ```
 node --version